nimterop/nimterop/README.md

 The above wrapper is generic and allows the end user to control how it works.
 Note that `headerPath` is derived from `header.h` so if you have `SDL.h` as the argument to `getHeader()`, it generates `SDLPath` and `SDLLPath` and is controlled by `-d:SDLStatic`, `-d:SDLGit` and so forth.

 - If the library is already installed in `/usr/include` then the `-d:headerStd` define to Nim can be used to instruct `getHeader()` to search for `header.h` in the standard system path.
-- If the library needs to be downloaded, the user can use `-d:headerGit` to clone the source from the specified git URL, `-d:headerDL` to get the source from download URL or `-d:headerConan` to download from https://conan.io/center.
+- If the library needs to be downloaded, the user can use `-d:headerGit` to clone the source from the specified git URL, `-d:headerDL` to get the source from download URL, `-d:headerConan` to download from https://conan.io/center or `-d:headerJBB` to download from https://binarybuilder.org.
   - The `-d:headerSetVer=X.Y.Z` flag can be used to specify which version to download.
-It is used as the tag name for Git and for DL and Conan, it replaces `$1` in the URL if specified.
+It is used as the tag name for Git and for DL, Conan and JBB, it replaces `$1` in the URL if specified.
 - If no flag is provided, `getHeader()` simply looks for the library in `outdir`.
 The user could use Git submodules or manually download or check-in the library to that directory and `getHeader()` will use it directly.

 #### Pre build